sameerallabandi/PhyTech/README.md

 To assist smaller scale plant parents, we will also integrate a plant identifying classifier model.
 This feature will allow users to upload an image of their plant to the app and get a short description of plant care details.
 The plant identifying classifier model will use a CNN to identify the plant species and provide information on how to care for that specific plant.
 This will be especially helpful for new plant owners who may not be familiar with the specific care requirements for their plants.

 - Methdology:
-In the proposed method we have integrated a CNN model for plant classification.
+In the proposed method we have integrated a pretrained inception_resnet_v2 model for plant classification.
 In the following model we scraped data of the 10 most common household plants, 3515 images were used for training and 386 images were used as test data.
 Before moving onto creating a model, a few preprocessing tasks were required.
 As the images were scraped from the internet, the images can be of different file formats.
 In order to get an accurate model we converted each image to a .jpeg file with the help of Python's in-built OS library (This is done as tensorflow only supports .jpeg,.bmp,.png files).
 Further, we checked for corrupted file formats by converting each image to a binary formmat and decode the imagee.
 If corrupted file formats are present, the image is removed from the file path.
 Further, data augmentation operations were performed in order to get more data and create an accurate model.

 The model has 6 layers, 3 convolutional layers, a flattening layer and 2 dense layers.
 The model uses 'he_uniform' weight initialization method in order to make sure the weights are neither too small or too big.
 In the initial iterations of the model, the model seemed to get a very high accuracy(80%-90%), however when visualizing the accuracy and losses, the data was overfitted.
 In order to resolve this issue a L1 kernel regularizer was used with each layer and batch normalization layers were used.